Please consider nominating someone you know to recognize the great work they are doing in TWHE and higher education in Texas.

 - Nomination should include specific examples of contribution or leadership to TWHE at institutional or state level

-Application includes a nomination form addressing the criteria list above and least one letter of recommendation from an official from home institution (e.g., president, vice-president, chancellor, dean).
+The application includes a nomination form addressing the criteria listed above and least one letter of recommendation from an official from home institution (e.g., president, vice-president, chancellor, dean).

 - Contribution to TWHE Award– Designed to recognize a member and her outstanding contributions to TWHE.
 Factors that will be considered are how she:

 - Embodies the mission and vision of TWHE

 - Substantially contributes to the American Council on Education’s Moving the Needle: Advancing Women in Higher Education Leadership initiative.
 Examples of this include: